Designer vintageApril 11, 2015

 Keep in mind that what may be outdated and out of fashion one year, may be really bang on trend this year or the next.

 The fashion Ferris wheel turns round constantly, but always comes back to the centre, it always come back to what’s been before.
-Looks are being constantly recycled and reinvented.
+Designer vintage looks are being constantly recycled and reinvented.

 Designer vintage always in style